-Upon completion of the training course, which encompasses several components and modules in October 2016, Flora and Catherine (who keep two and three dairy cattle of mixed breeds respectively), were very enthusiastic and keen to implement the lessons they picked from the training.
+Upon completion of the training course, which encompasses several components and modules in October 2016, Ovamba and Ijuza (who keep two and three dairy cattle of mixed breeds, respectively), were very enthusiastic and keen to implement the lessons they picked from the training.
 For them, the component on feeds and feed management stood out and they immediately contributed some funds to jointly prepare home-made dairy meal for their cattle.
 They discovered that this saved them a significant amount of money in comparison to purchase of the commercial dairy meal.

-Flora and Catherine did not stop there; they were excited to share this new discovery with their friends.
-The two women decided to offer the training on preparation of home-made dairy meal to the rest of their group members, whom embraced the technology positively not only because they made significant savings on cost of purchasing dairy feeds, but they also increased milk production more than two-fold.
-Catherine mentioned that while her cow was giving about 2-3 litres of milk per day, she now gets more than 6 litres of milk from the same cow per day.
-Flora’s cow of local breed was previously giving less than I litre of milk, but is now giving more than 2 litres per day.
+The two women did not stop there; they were excited to share this new discovery with their friends.
+They decided to offer the training on preparation of home-made dairy meal to the rest of their group members, whom embraced the technology positively not only because they made significant savings on cost of purchasing dairy feeds, but they also increased milk production more than two-fold.
+Ijuza mentioned that while her cow was giving about 2–3 litres of milk per day, she now gets more than 6 litres of milk from the same cow per day.
+Ovamba’s cow of local breed was previously giving less than 1 litre of milk, but is now giving more than 2 litres per day.

 100% increase in milk production

 Soon, word had widely spread across the village, highlighting the wonder feed that Beluso Women Group was making.
-Flora and Catherine started receiving requests from other farmers either to offer the same training, or to prepare the feed at a fee.
+They started receiving requests from other farmers either to offer the same training, or to prepare the feed at a fee.

 An unlikely unassuming source of income